Lyderik/Bi-polar-stepper-motor-controled-by-arduino-with-ui-in-processing/README.md

 Bipolar stepper motor controled by arduino with ui in processing
 =================================================================

-This is a shcool projekt, associated report will be added later.
+This is a school projekt, associated report will be added later.